-CIPFA's Code of Practice on Local Authority Accounting 2019/20 requires Administering Authorities of LGPS funds that prepare pension fund accounts to disclose what IAS26 refers to as the actuarial present value of promised retirement benefits.
-As scheme actuary I have been instructed by the Administering Authority to provide the necessary information for the Environment Agency Active Fund ('the Fund').
+CIPFA's Code of Practice on Local Authority Accounting 2020/21 requires Administering Authorities of LGPS funds that prepare pension fund accounts to disclose what IAS26 refers to as the actuarial present value of promised retirement benefits.
+The Fund Actuary has been instructed by the Administering Authority to provide the necessary information for the Environment Agency Active Fund ("the Fund").